David Weinberger

 • Represented the United States government in Wells Fargo Bank Northwest National Association v Victoria Aircraft Leasing Limited, navigating complex legal terrain concerning the commercial exception to sovereign immunity under the Foreign States Immunities Act 1985 (Cth).
 Successfully secured favourable rulings under the Act of State doctrine, non-justiciability, and sovereign immunity.
 Both the lower and appellate courts roundly rejected all of Nauru’s claims.

-• Advised a famous American rapper in the case Flo Rida v Mothership Music Pty Ltd. Flo Rida v Mothership Music Pty Ltd. Mothership Music, was a music festival promoter and served court documents via social media on Flo Rida, and then obtained a judgment on default against Flo Rida.
+• Advised a famous American rapper in the case Flo Rida v Mothership Music Pty Ltd. Mothership Music, was a music festival promoter and served court documents via social media on Flo Rida, and then obtained a default judgement against Flo Rida.
 The client’s appeal was granted, on the basis the plaintiff failed to properly serve the documents on Flo Rida who resided in the United States.
 Music Mothership had obtained an Order from the District Court judge permitting service by Facebook.
 On appeal, filed by KCL Law, the NSW Supreme Court of Appeal threw out the judgment on the basis there was no jurisdiction over Flo Rida.
 This case serves as a timely reminder of how not to try and effect service via social media.

-• St Hildas College v Uniting Church in Australia Property Trust, a case involving a statutory charitable trust and land located on the University of Melbourne’s Parkville campus.
-The client was the defendant.
-Each and every one of the plaintiff’s claims was dismissed, including its claim against the Attorney-Genera, who was the second defendant.
+• St Hilda’s College v Uniting Church in Australia Property Trust, a case involving a statutory charitable trust and land located on the University of Melbourne’s Parkville campus.
+The client was the first defendant.
+Each and every one of the plaintiff’s claims was dismissed, including its claim against the Victorian Attorney-General, who was the second defendant.

-David, a dual American and Australian citizen, and is qualified to practise law in both jurisdictions.
-He maintains strong connections in both countries, including Emory Law School alumni, and heads KCL Law’s US Group and Insurance practice areas.
+David is a dual American and Australian citizen, and is qualified to practise law in both jurisdictions.
+He maintains strong connections in both countries and heads KCL Law’s US Group and Insurance practice areas in addition to being the head of the Litigation and Dispute Resolution (LDR) Team.

-Prior to joining KCL Law, David practised at a New York City law firm where he specialised in insurance coverage litigation and professional indemnity claims (i.e. errors and omissions claims against insurance brokers/agents).
-During that time, he conducted trials and argued appeals in State and Federal courts in New York state, including the Second Circuit Court of Appeals and several Appellate Divisions (1st and 2nd).
+Prior to joining KCL Law, David practised at a New York City law firm where he specialised in insurance coverage litigation and professional indemnity claims (i.e. errors and omissions claims) against insurance brokers/agents.
+During that time, he conducted trials and argued appeals in State and Federal courts in New York state, including the Second Circuit Court of Appeals and several New York State Appellate Divisions (1st and 2nd).

 Relevant experience